HomeMenu

 The streams listed in the except array will be watched for high priority exceptional ("out-of-band") data arriving.

-The tv_sec and tv_usec together form the timeout parameter, tv_sec specifies the number of seconds while tv_usec the number of microseconds.
+The seconds and microseconds together form the timeout parameter, seconds specifies the number of seconds while microseconds the number of microseconds.
 The timeout is an upper bound on the amount of time that stream_select() will wait before it returns.
-If tv_sec and tv_usec are both set to 0, stream_select() will not wait for data - instead it will return immediately, indicating the current status of the streams.
+If seconds and microseconds are both set to 0, stream_select() will not wait for data - instead it will return immediately, indicating the current status of the streams.

-If tv_sec is NULL stream_select() can block indefinitely, returning only when an event on one of the watched streams occurs (or if a signal interrupts the system call).
+If seconds is null stream_select() can block indefinitely, returning only when an event on one of the watched streams occurs (or if a signal interrupts the system call).

 Return

-On success stream_select() returns the number of stream resources contained in the modified arrays, which may be zero if the timeout expires before anything interesting happens.
-On error FALSE is returned and a warning raised (this can happen if the system call is interrupted by an incoming signal).
+Returns the number of stream resources contained in the modified arrays on success, which may be zero if the timeout expires before anything interesting happens, or false and a warning on error (this can happen if the system call is interrupted by an incoming signal).

 Examples